ITensor/ITensorNetworks.jl/README.md

 A package to provide general network data structures and tools to use with ITensors.jl.

+This particular branch contains a draft of the extensions needed to implement sweeping algorithms for tree tensor networks.

 ## Installation

 This package relies on a few unregistered packages.
-To install, you will need to do:
+To install this version, you will need to do:

 ```julia
 julia> using Pkg